2000 Andalusian regional election

-A regional election was held in Andalusia on Sunday, 12 March 2000, to elect the 6th Parliament of the autonomous community.
+A regional election was held in Andalusia on 12 March 2000 to elect the 6th Parliament of the autonomous community.
 All 109 seats in the Parliament were up for election.
 It was held concurrently with the 2000 Spanish general election.

 The ruling Spanish Socialist Workers' Party of Andalusia (PSOE–A) of Manuel Chaves won with a relative majority of 52 and was re-elected for a fourth term as president of the Regional Government of Andalusia with the support of the Andalusian Party (PA).
 The opposition People's Party (PP) secured its best result in a regional election up to that point, whereas United Left/The Greens–Assembly for Andalusia (IULV–CA) saw a major decrease in both votes and seats.

 Overview

+Under the 1981 Statute of Autonomy, the Parliament of Andalusia was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Parliament of Andalusia expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of the Regional Government of Andalusia (BOJA), with election day taking place 54 days after the decree's publication (barring any date within from 1 July to 31 August).
+The previous election was held on 3 March 1996, which meant that the chamber's term would have expired on 3 March 2000.
+The election decree was required to be published in the BOJA no later than 8 February 2000, setting the latest possible date for election day on 2 April 2000.

+The regional president had the prerogative to dissolve the Parliament of Andalusia at any given time and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year after a previous one.

+The Parliament of Andalusia was officially dissolved on 18 January 2000 with the publication of the corresponding decree in the BOJA, setting election day for 12 March and scheduling for the chamber to reconvene on 6 April.